Guide price

 Local Amenities:

 Chalfont St. Giles, with its duck pond, 18th century cottages and ancient High Street is a picturesque village on the edge of the Chilterns, 25 miles from London and roughly the same distance from Oxford.
 It has some local bridle ways.
 The village and surrounds have several well known pubs and restaurants.
 The nearest station is Chalfont and Latimer (3.8 miles or 9 minutes) with trains to London Marylebone in 37 minutes.
-Kensington is 22 miles via the A4 and 28 miles via the M4.
+Central London is 22 miles via the A4 and 28 miles via the M4.

 Buckinghamshire is renowned for its choice and standard of schooling.
 The county has a traditional grammar school system, with local grammar schools including Dr. Challoners High School and Beaconsfield High School for girls, and Dr. Challoners Grammar School for boys.
 Local independent preparatory schools include Caldicott, Davenies, Gayhurst and Thorpe House for boys, and Maltmans Green, St Mary’s and High March for girls.